Dan-Krod/Algo-programing-pt.3/docs/lab_3_assignment.md

-# Lab Assignment 3: Arrays and Pointers in C
+# Lab Assignment 3: Looping Constructs and Input Control in C

 ## 🎯 Topic

-One-Dimensional Arrays, Pointer Manipulation, and Loop Structures in C
+Iteration Logic Using `for`, `while`, `do...while` and Controlled Input in C
+(Laboratory Work #3, Variant 6)

 ## 📌 Goal

-- Explore basic array construction and access in C, including global, static, and automatic memory.
-- Work with pointers and learn how they interact with array elements.
-- Perform numeric calculations and input validation using loop constructs (`for`, `while`, `do...while`).
+- Explore cyclic execution using all loop operators in C: `for`, `while`, `do...while`.
+- Implement algorithms using nested loops, conditional exit (`break`), skip iteration (`continue`), and input bounds control.
-- Practice row-wise summation, element filtering, and range-based operations using pointer arithmetic.
+- Solve real-world tasks including row summation, input filtering, and function tabulation.
-- Use formatted output and control logic to organize screen-based reporting of results.
+- Compare behavioral differences between loop types and demonstrate conversion between loop styles.

 ## 📂 Project Structure